 - On Twitter and Instagram, #BeKind21 generated over 39,000 social media posts, reached over 132 million unique accounts, and received over 1.7 billion impressions.

 Our over 200 partners, representing a variety of fields, showed their acts of kindness through social media, including:

 A growing body of research has demonstrated the tangible benefits of kindness, for communities and for individuals.
 For example, according to a survey commissioned by Born This Way Foundation, young people who describe their environments as kind are also more likely to be mentally healthy.
 Performing acts of kindness has also been shown to boost reported levels of happiness, self-worth, and calmness while decreasing symptoms of depression.

-Here are a few of our favorite posts from #BeKind21 participants and from Team Born This Way Foundation:
+Here are a few of our favorite posts from 2020 #BeKind21 participants:

 Our employees engage in #actsofkindness outside of work, too!
 Taegan is a member of CHEER CO, a group of adult volun-cheerleaders who raise spirits & funds for LGBTQ charities.
 The group recently raised $20K for Transgender Center of the Rockies! #BeKind21 @BTWFoundation pic.twitter.com/46sepjbayc— Adoption Exchange (@adoptex) September 20, 2020